When linking a dSource from a SQL Server source database, Delphix offers several different methods of capturing backup information:

 Simple Recovery Model

-The Backup Paths tell the Delphix Engine where to look for backups of the source database.
+After the initial load, you need to select the Backup Paths and tell the Delphix Engine where to look for backups of the source database.

 - If Autodiscover is selected, the exact path used to take the backup from the source database will be determined by querying by the source database instance.
-If this option is used, the Source database should take backups to a UNC path (Windows file share) so that they are accessible to the Staging server.
+If this option is used, the Delphix Engine should take backups to a UNC path (Windows file share) so that they are accessible to the Staging Server.

 Keeping the dSource Synchronized with the Source Database